Ursinus College: Floy Lewis Bakes Center

-Dedicated in 2001 upon the expansion and renovation of Helfferich Hall, 1972.
-The Field House encompasses the D.L.
-Helfferich Hall of Health and Physical Education and the William Elliott Pool.
-The field house pavilion opened in 2001, while the other buildings were dedicated in 1972 in honor, respectively, of the ninth president of Ursinus College and Dr. William Elliott.
+The Floy Lewis Bakes Center was dedicated in 2001 upon the expansion and renovation of Helfferich Hall, 1972.
+The Field House encompasses the D. L. Helfferich Hall of Health and Physical Education and the William Elliott Pool.
+The field house pavilion opened in 2001, while the other buildings were dedicated in 1972 in honor, respectively, of the ninth president of Ursinus College and William Elliott.
 Helfferich Hall now includes completely renovated locker and training rooms, and a two-story, glass-enclosed area for fitness and recreation.
 The physical education complex serves both men and women with three full-size basketball courts; locker rooms and team rooms; wrestling room; weight room; dance studio; classrooms; a regulation collegiate-sized swimming pool; squash and handball courts, and a gymnastics space.

 Kaleidoscope Performing Arts Center

-Opened in April 2005 with a performance by jazz musician Wynton Marsalis.
+The center opened in April 2005 with a performance by jazz musician Wynton Marsalis.
 Within it is the Lenfest Theater, a 350-seat state-of-the-art proscenium arch theater.
 There is also a black box "experimental" studio theater, a box office and concession booth, a rehearsal studio, a scenic workshop, as well as teaching support space and a gallery and work space for art students.

 Innovation and Discovery Center (IDC)

-Opened in October 2018.
-Houses the Parlee Center for Science and the Common Good and the U-Imagine Center for Integrative and Entrepreneurial Studies.
+The $29 million center opened in October 2018.
+It houses the Parlee Center for Science and the Common Good and the U-Imagine Center for Integrative and Entrepreneurial Studies.